For more than 75 years, The Wildlife Society has been influencing the future of wildlife and wild places for the benefit of generations to come.

 Laura Berthold

-Laura Berthold is an Avian Research Senior Technician at the Maui Forest Bird Recovery Project (MFBRP).
+Laura Berthold is the Avian Research Field Supervisor at the Maui Forest Bird Recovery Project (MFBRP).
 She began working for MFBRP in January 2009 serving as an AmeriCorps intern.
 In her current position, she helps lead the field crew, assists with planning and implementing research and management projects for native honeycreeper and forest recovery, writes grants and reports, and engages public support through presentations and other outreach events.
 Originally from the suburbs of Chicago, Laura studied Environmental Science at Loyola University Chicago.
 Laura began her road down wildlife research and conservation when she studied abroad in Brazil during college.
 Through this program as well as an internship with the Bureau of Land Management in Arizona, she gained experience with mist netting and surveying birds, animal husbandry, vegetation surveys, and more.
 In Hawai'i, she is involved with coastal cleanups, seabird banding, forest bird point counts, and of course enjoys all the outdoor recreational activities.
 She is a previous fellow of the Ka Ipu Kukui leadership program.
-Laura has been an at large board member since 2021.
+Laura has been an at large board member since 2021 and the Western Section Representative since 2022.

 Laura Berthold